 A media alert is structured more like an invitation or notice.
 It gives the facts, listed clearly, without interpretation or introduction.
-This of this as a duplicate of a scrolling info bar along the bottom of your favorite news channel.
+Think of this as a duplicate of a scrolling info bar along the bottom of your favorite news channel.
 It tells busy readers, namely members of the media, who need to make quick decisions, the basics [who, what, where, when, why).
 When writing a media alert, keep this in mind: it is a basic, and ideally simple, assignment memo.
 Be conservative with details and length.

 Here are the basics on how to write a media alert...